Last updated on April 19th, 2022

 Why install an electric car charger at home?

-Installing an electric car charging station at home gives you the convenience of being able to charge your vehicle whenever you want, at rates cheaper than using outside the home chargers.
+Installing an electric car charging station at home gives you the convenience of being able to charge your PHEV or full-electric vehicle whenever you want, at rates cheaper than using outside the home chargers.

 You may be wondering why you can’t just use a standard UK plug socket.
 Well, they’re not recommended because they are not designed for such high loads over a long duration.
 Charging points are also 30-60% quicker than using a wall socket.